 Though the AirTag is not intended as a pet tracking device, you can certainly use it as one.
 Theoretically it should work well.
 However, because it is intended for use on stationary objects, the AirTag doesn’t work quite as well when in motion – say, on a moving cat.

 You will need to purchase a 3rd party device to attach it to your cat, like an Apple AirTag cat collar or holder that attaches to a pre-existing collar.
-You can find several different styles on Etsy.
+You can find several different styles on Amazon as well as on Etsy.

 So how well does the Apple AirTag pet tracker actually work?

-I put the Apple AirTag to the test in multiple scenarios – on a wooded hiking trail in the middle of nowhere, in my own backyard, and inside my house.
+I put the Apple AirTag to the test in multiple scenarios – on a wooded hiking trail in the middle of nowhere, in my own backyard, and inside my house (I live in a suburban area, so I’m sure there are lots of Apple devices nearby).
 It worked decently in my house and in my backyard.
 But out in the woods in the middle of nowhere?
 Not so well.

 The Precision Finder function is a bit finicky, even when testing in my backyard and in my house.
 I did tests both when I knew exactly where the AirTag was and also when my husband hid the AirTag and I had to find it.